tudelft3d/City3D/README.md

 ## TODOs
 This is an academic prototype of LoD2 building reconstruction from LiDAR point clouds.
 Many intermediate steps can be improved.
+- [ ] Add support for generating footprint from point cloud of buildings instance.
 - [ ] Integrate with other line segments detector, like [LSD](http://www.ipol.im/pub/art/2012/gjmr-lsd/?utm%20source=doi)
 - [ ] Use more robust plane segmentation methods, like [PDPC](https://github.com/STORM-IRIT/Plane-Detection-Point-Cloud)
 - [ ] Compare our cluster based shape regularization scheme with the one in [CGAL](https://doc.cgal.org/latest/Shape_regularization/index.html)